 Before you start thinking about some of the ways you could do this, it can be helpful to spend some time thinking about you – what you enjoy, how you currently tend to feel when you’re at home, and how you’ll be using your living space.
 This will help to guide the choices you make.

 For example, if you work from home, then perhaps you could spend some time creating a motivational space in your home that is exclusively for work – this could be a room, or a comfy corner, as long as when you enter that space, you feel ready to start work.
 Or if you live in a small flat and you’re feeling a bit boxed in, then you could consider hanging some mirrors, to open up the space, and make it feel bigger.
 There are also a number of things you could do to brighten the place up, like adding rugs, plants, throws or cushions.
 Our article, 12 affordable ways to improve your living space, can offer you a few more ideas.

-This year has been extremely challenging for so many of us, and it’s only natural that the announcement of the second lockdown might have left you feeling deflated, angry or frustrated.
+These times are extremely challenging for so many of us, and it’s only natural that the continuation of lockdown might have left you feeling deflated, angry or frustrated.
 However, one of the most helpful things we can do during this time, is to focus on the things we can control – like looking after ourselves – rather than the things we can’t.

 An important part of looking after our mental health involves giving ourselves an outlet for any strong emotions, to prevent them from building to a level where daily life becomes unmanageable.
 This will mean different things to different people, so it’s important to take time to reflect on how you’re feeling, be kind to yourself and find what works best for you.

 Have you found any of the activities above to be helpful forms of self-expression?
 Do you have any other suggestions that have helped you during lockdown?
-Join the conversation on the community forum, or leave a comment below.
+We’d be interested to hear from you in the comments below.